Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storage

-ON THE COUNTER: You can store your Grinch snowball cookies in an airtight container at room temperature for up to 4 days.
+ON THE COUNTER: You can store your Grinch snowball cookies in an airtight container at room temperature for up to four days.

-You can bake your cookies from frozen; however, you will need to add an additional 3 to 5 minutes to your bake time if baking from frozen.
+You can bake your cookies from frozen; however, you will need to add an additional three to five minutes to your baking time.

 a overhead shot of grinch snowball cookies on a plate

 It’s the most wonderful time of the year for baking!
 These Grinch snowball cookies are sure to get you in the holiday spirit.
-They’re soft, delicious, and full of festive flavor, and best of all, they’re super easy to make.
+They’re delicious and full of festive flavor.
 So gather your ingredients and get started!

 Do I have to chill the dough before baking the cookies?